Yalir/MetalExtensions/README.md

 Supported platforms: macOS 10.13+, iOS 11+.

 All these extensions come from the needs that happened during the development of the [ArtOverflow](https://artoverflow.io) drawing app for macOS.

+This package provides for working more easily with MTLOrigin, MTLSize, MTLRegion, MTLTexture, MTLPixelFormat, Simd types and MTLComputeCommandEncoder.